Rahmah ibn Jabir al-Jalhami: Death

-Shaikh Ahmed approached his uncle and attacked.
-After Rahmah sensed his end might near and heard his slave called ‘Tarar’ was killed, he took his eight-year-old son Shaheen and went to the inner galley of his ship.
-He lit the gunpowder kegs with charcoal from his hookah, killing all of his men and the Al-Khalifa men that were raiding his ship.
+Sheikh Ahmed and his crew boarded Rahmah's ship, leading to a fierce sword fight.
+Realizing his death was imminent and learning that his loyal slave, Tarar, had been killed, Rahmah retreated to the inner galley of his ship with his eight-year-old son, Shaheen.
+There, he lit the gunpowder kegs with charcoal from his hookah causing the ship to explode, killing all of his men and the Al Khalifa men that were raiding his ship.